Kripu77/Crypto-Info/README.md

+##CryptoInfo

--CrptoInfo web app which displays the complete record of all the crypto currencies available coming from the Coin Gecko API.
+CrptoInfo web app which displays the complete record of all the cryptocurrencies available coming from the Coin Gecko API.
 Some key features

-1) Log In, Log Out with Google and Github Sign in/Authentication.
+1) Log In, Log Out with Google and GitHub Sign in/Authentication.
 2) Complete User Validation and Authentication
 3) Live record display
 4) Search
-5) Indvidual coin data display with historical records integrated with react charts
+5) Individual coin data display with historical records integrated with react charts
 6) Framer Motion with interactive Animation.
-7) More Functionality adding on.
+7) More Functionality added on.

 DEMO LINK: https://cryptoinfor.netlify.app/